Determine the confidence region for a model parameter.

 When chains are not loaded, error’s algorithm is as follows:

 Each indicated parameter is varied, within its allowed hard limits, until the value of the fit statistic, minimized by allowing all the other non-frozen parameters to vary, is equal to the last value of fit statistic determined by the fit command plus the indicated <delta fit statistic>, to within an absolute (not fractional) tolerance of <toler>.
 Note that before the error command is executed, the data must be fitted.
 The initial default values are the range 1—1 and the <delta fit statistic> of 2.706, equivalent to the 90% confidence region for a single interesting parameter.
 The number of trials and the tolerance for determining when the critical fit statistic is reached can be modified by preceeding them with the stopat keyword.
 Initially, the values are 20 trials with a tolerance of 0.01 in fit statistic.

-If a new minimum is found in the course of finding the error, then the calculation is aborted and control returned to the user.
+If a new minimum is found in the course of finding the error, the default behavior is to abort the calculation and then automatically rerun it using the new best fit parameters.
+If you prefer not to automatically rerun the error calculation, then enter nonew at the start of the command string.
 The maximum keyword ensures that error will not be run if the reduced chi-squared of the best fit exceeds <redchi>.
 The default value for <redchi> is 2.0.

 Since there are very many scenarios which may cause an error calculation to fail, it is highly recommended that you check the results by viewing the 9-letter error string, which is part of the output from the tclout error command (see tclout for a description of the error string).
 If everything went well, the error string should be “FFFFFFFFF”.

 Assume that the current model has four model parameters.